Angad-Kamra/Mind-Spark/README.md

 - **Development Tools**: AI coding assistants
 - **Hosting**: PythonAnywhere
 - **Version Control**: Git/GitHub
+- **Game Integration**: Various JavaScript game engines

 ## 🚀 How to Run This Project

 > Note: This is a learning project and might have some bugs or incomplete features.
 You can also check out the live version at [https://angadkamra.pythonanywhere.com/](https://angadkamra.pythonanywhere.com/)
+>
+> ⚠️ Important: This project is optimized for PC use only.

 ### What You'll Need
 - Python 3.8 or higher
 - Basic understanding of command line
 - A code editor (like VS Code)
+- A PC or laptop (mobile devices are not supported)

 ### Setup Steps